-However, it should also be noted that the translocation site is considerably more overgrown with native vegetation than the previous year.
+It should also be noted that the translocation site is considerably more overgrown with grassy native vegetation than the previous years.
 T. juncea are quite difficult to find when they are not in flower, particularly in heavily vegetated areas.
-Thus, it is considered that there was a chance of potentially missing individual T. juncea during the survey effort which would result in a lower predicted rate of survival (Firebird ecoSultants, 2019).
+Thus, it is considered that there was a chance of potentially missing individual T. juncea that were not in flower during the survey effort which would result in a lower predicted rate of survival.

-A further two years of monitoring will be able to show more certainty of the success of translocation of T. juncea.
+A further one (1) year of monitoring will be able to show more certainty of the success of translocation of T. juncea.

-Photo 6 - T. juncea in flower in September 2018
+Photo 6 - T. juncea in flower (October 2019)